-Did you know that the average user will spend 88 percent more time on a website if it has video?
-And that’s not all.
+The average user will spend 88 percent more time on a website if it has video -- and that’s not all.
 Incorporating video marketing into your website can result in higher click through rates, average order value, conversion, and revenue.
-But how exactly do you get videos onto your website?
+So, how exactly do you get videos onto your website?

 In this guide, we’ll dive into instructions for how to embed video in Wordpress, Squarespace, Wix, and how to embed video in HTML.
 Additionally, we’ll show you where to find and customize video embed codes for YouTube, Vimeo, Facebook, Instagram, Twitter, and Animoto.

 Click the following links to hop to a specific section, or scroll down to find the information you need.
 Happy embedding!

 How to embed video in:

 First things first, what is a video embed code and how does it work?
 Basically, it’s a snippet of code that you put on your website that displays as a video.
 An embed code pulls the video from the original source, allowing you to display a video without having to actually host the file on your website.

 An added benefit of embedding videos is that it allows for faster load time on your website, and you can choose from a multitude of services for video hosting, including free options.

 We'll start with basic instructions for embedding video in any HTML site.
 The good news is, it’s really simple.

 Go into edit mode for the page, post, or section of your website where you’d like to embed the video.
 Find the spot in the code where you’d like the video to appear and place your cursor there.